Monthly Archives: June 2026

 Monday 18 May

 This, I said to anyone of an Arsenal persuasion who would listen, was either going to be an amazing week or a bloody awful one.
-Two wins were needed, at home to Burnley on Monday evening and away to Crystal Palace on the final day.
+Two wins were needed to finish the job and win the league, the great grail, at home to Burnley on Monday evening and away to Crystal Palace on the final day.
 Or Manchester City drop points against Bournemouth and, with a win against Burnley, it was done.
 I had no idea, I just turned up at Bear Roundabout and joined in the singing as the buses went past in a fog of red smoke.
 I met Ted for a beer outside the ground and we shivered in the late Spring air, before enduring a 1-0 win.
 It wasn’t as tense as the West Ham away game – then again, nothing will ever be – but we were still one fluke from disaster.
 At full time I found myself saying ‘that might be enough’ to everyone around me.
 In my head, it would go to the final day.
 News of Pep Guardiola’s imminent departure leaked during our game.
 On balance, probably a good thing for us.
 At the very least, it sounded unplanned for them.

 The pictures I have from this evening look very calm and restrained.
 Looking back they were a taste of what was to come.
 Though after the game everyone just went home.